Expand description

 Strapdown navigation toolbox for various navigation filters

 This crate provides a set of tools for implementing navigation filters in Rust.
 The filters are implemented as structs that can be initialized and updated with new sensor data.
 The filters are designed to be used in a strapdown navigation system, where the orientation of the sensor is known and the sensor data can be used to estimate the position and velocity of the sensor.
 While utilities exist for IMU data, this crate does not currently support IMU output directly and should not be thought of as a full inertial navigation system (INS).
 This crate is designed to be used to test the filters that would be used in an INS.
-It does not provide utilities for reading raw output from the IMU or act as an IMU firmware or driver.
+It does not provide utilities for reading raw output from the IMU or act as IMU firmware or driver.
+As such the IMU data is assumed to be pre-filtered and contain the total accelerations and relative rotations.

-Primarily built off of three crate dependencies:
+This crate is primarily built off of three additional dependencies:

-• nav-types: Provides basic coordinate types and conversions.
+: Provides basic coordinate types and conversions.nalgebra

 §Strapdown mechanization data and equations